RasenRhino/SimplifiedKleros/report.md

 - **The Scenario:** Consider a dispute with 3 jurors where 1 incoherent juror is slashed for 100 tokens.
 The 2 coherent jurors have equal weight (1 vote each).
 The reward calculation is `100 * 1 / 2 = 50`.
 Both winners get 50 tokens, and 0 tokens are left over.
 However, if the slashed amount was 101 tokens, `101 / 2 = 50`.
 Each winner gets 50, and 1 token remains stuck in the contract (`101 - 50 - 50 = 1`).

 - **Impact:** Over time, these "dust" tokens accumulate in the contract balance, effectively burned from circulation unless a sweep mechanism is implemented.
 In our simplified implementation, we did not include logic to send this dust to a governance treasury or distribute it to the dispute creator, which is a minor economic inefficiency.
+This behavior can be seen in practice when inspecting balances during reward-distribution tests such as `testMajorityWinsAndGetsReward` and `testLoserGetsSlashed`.

 ### 5.7 Handling TIE events

-**Example:** We have 7 jurors, one of them decides to not show it's reveal its vote, so we have only 6 votes now.
+**Example:** We have 7 jurors, one of them decides to not reveal its vote, so we have only 6 votes now.
 Say, we get 3 "yes" and 3 "no" , in this case it is a tie.
 In such a case , **Option 0** is considered a solution and we usually give the jurors their stake back.

 #### Summary of Actual Kleros Behavior in this Edge Case: